Chart Color Schemes

 Residential development activity is lower than average in Seville Grove according to AreaSearch's national comparison of local real estate markets

 Seville Grove has recorded approximately 14 residential properties granted approval each year over the past five financial years, totalling 72 homes.
 In FY-26 so far, 4 approvals have been recorded.
-On average, 17.9 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
-New properties were constructed at an average expected cost of $161,000, below the regional average, suggesting more affordable housing options.
+On average, around 17.9 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
+New properties are constructed at an average expected cost of $161,000, below the regional average, suggesting more affordable housing options.

-This financial year has seen $1.7 million in commercial approvals, indicating minimal commercial development activity compared to Greater Perth, where construction is 89.0% higher per person.
-The area's limited new supply generally supports stronger demand and values for established properties.
+This financial year has seen $1.7 million in commercial approvals, reflecting minimal commercial development activity compared to Greater Perth, where Seville Grove shows substantially reduced construction, 89.0% below the regional average per person.
 New development consists of 90.0% detached houses and 10.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-Seville Grove has approximately 1269 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate the area will gain 1,580 residents by 2041.
+The location has approximately 1269 people per dwelling approval, demonstrating an established market.
+Population forecasts indicate Seville Grove will gain 1,580 residents through to 2041, suggesting that if current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

-If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+Population forecasts indicate Seville Grove will gain 1,580 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development